-Lexapro vs. Zoloft: Which one is better for me?
+Lexapro vs Zoloft: Which one is better for you?

 With all the different depression and anxiety medications on the market, it can be hard to know which drug is which.
 Lexapro and Zoloft are two of the more commonly prescribed medications for mood disorders such as depression.

 These drugs are a type of antidepressant called selective serotonin reuptake inhibitors (SSRIs).
 SSRIs work by increasing levels of serotonin, a substance in your brain that helps maintain your mood.
 Read on to learn more about similarities and differences between Lexapro and Zoloft.

 Lexapro is prescribed to treat depression and generalized anxiety disorder.
 Zoloft is prescribed to treat depression, obsessive compulsive disorder, and several other mental health conditions.
 The table below compares the conditions each drug is approved to treat.

 |premenstrual dysphoric disorder (PMDD)||X|

 The table below compares other key aspects of Zoloft and Lexapro.